Zegnat/php-psr17-http-factory-tests-runner/README.md

 * berlioz/http-message does not have a stable release.
 Using `dev-develop`.
 * chillerlan/php-httpinterface does not include factories in its latest stable release, no matter what Packagist might make you think.
 Using `dev-develop`.
-* tuupola/http-factory requires external PSR-7 implementations.
-It states support for zendframework/zend-diactoros, slim/slim, nyholm/psr7, and guzzle/psr7.
-It is installed once per support PSR-7 implementation.
-Using guzzlehttp/psr7 instead of guzzle/psr7.
+* tuupola/http-factory and bulldog/http-factory require external PSR-7 implementations.
+They are installed once per supported PSR-7 implementation.
+* slim/http is currently not included as it requires special instantiation of the factories.